parjanya5797/Kathoctober/README.md

 ## Note

-Before you start you must register in hactoberfest and contribution must be code to be counted as valid PR.
+Before you start you must register in hactoberfest and your contribution must be code to be counted as valid PR.

 Let me show you how easy it is: